abmclin/CleaningDataCourseProject/README.md

 ## How to Run:

-Simply invoke run_analyis.R using R - assuming it's in same directory as the UCI HAR Dataset, then it will generate a text file called run_analysis_tidydataset which contains the subject, activity identifiers, and the averages of the measured mean and standard deviation values.

 You can run the script in two ways.
-Invoke R on the command-line then execute source("run_analysis.R") or invoke R --vanilla < run_analysis.R on the command-line.
+Invoke R on the command-line then execute <b>source("run_analysis.R")</b> or invoke <b>R --vanilla < run_analysis.R</b> on the command-line.

+It will generate a text file called run_analysis_tidydataset which contains the subject, activity identifiers, and the averages of the measured mean and standard deviation values.

+Refer to the codebook.txt for details on the variables in the generated tidy dataset.